saadq/Materialize/.github/ISSUE_TEMPLATE.md

 Thanks for submitting an issue!

-Before you continue, please check the [past issues](https://github.com/saadq/Materialize/issues?utf8=%E2%9C%93&q=is%3Aissue+) and make sure that you aren't creating a duplicate.
+Before you continue, please check the past issues and make sure you aren't creating a duplicate.

 ### Theme Issue: